pi3d/pi3d.github.com/sphinx/FAQ.rst

       The most efficient way is to use the scale(sx, sy, sz) method.
 However, this obviously limits the shape changing that can take place.
 If the shape needs to be changed more than this then it can be remade as a new instance to replace the old one.
-When you do this you should clear the previous opengles buffers using the unload_opengl() method before destroying the old one otherwise there will be a memory leak.
+(At one stage it was necessary to clear the previous opengles buffers using the unload_opengl() method before destroying the old shape to stop a graphics memory leak.
+      This issue seems to be fixed but if you run into memory problems it might be worth trying this.
+Plus, obviously, report it to us!)

       The alternative way of doing it is to use the Buffer.re_init() method which takes the same arguments as Buffer.__init__() (see documentation) so is a little more technical to use.
-There is an example of this technique demos/IceGrow.py

 #.
 Sometime, when I move the mouse or the program is loading a file from
     disk, everything slows down or freezes.